nfdiop/ndeyefatoudiop.com/clzkwi177001w0al642bybfot.md

 ---

-### 17. Make your code more extensible with `render functions` or `component functions` props
+### 17\.
+Make your code more extensible with `render functions` or `component functions` props

 Let's say we want to display various lists, such as messages, profiles, or posts, and each one should be sortable.

 To achieve this, we introduce a `List` component for reuse.
 There are two ways we can go around this:

-**❌ Bad: Option 1**
-`List` handles rendering each item and how they are sorted.
+**❌ Bad: Option 1**`List` handles rendering each item and how they are sorted.
 This is problematic as it violates the [Open Closed Principle](https://www.freecodecamp.org/news/open-closed-principle-solid-architecture-concept-explained/#whatistheopenclosedprinciple).
 Whenever a new item type is added, this code will be modified.

-**✅ Good: Option 2**
-`List` takes render functions or component functions, invoking them only when needed.
+**✅ Good: Option 2**`List` takes render functions or component functions, invoking them only when needed.

 You can find an example in this sandbox below 👇: